xceleratortech/standup/README.md

 ---

+## ⚠️ Alpha Stage Disclaimer

+**IMPORTANT**: This project is currently in **alpha stage**.
+While functional, you may encounter bugs, incomplete features, or unexpected behavior.
+I'm actively developing and improving the application, so please report any issues you encounter.
+Use in production environments at your own risk.

+---

 ## Key Features

 - **Meeting Outcomes**: Extract personalized action items and summaries for individual team members or the entire group